 This is an automatic offer with no applications required.
 Businesses will not need to make a VAT payment during this period.

-Taxpayers will be given until the end of the 2020 to 2021 tax year to pay any liabilities that have accumulated during the deferral period.
+Taxpayers will be given until 31 March 2021 to pay any liabilities that have accumulated during the deferral period.
 VAT refunds and reclaims will be paid by the Government as normal.

 The self-employed can avail themselves of a number of measures aimed at businesses, such as the grants for retail, leisure and hospitality business and rates relief, where relevant.
 This automatically applies with no restriction around the application of the deferral.
 Our main article on this can be found here.

 The Government has scrapped the minimum income floor – a measure which often makes those on low incomes ineligible for help under Universal Credit – and increased the standard allowance by £1,000 per year.
 This has removed the notional minimum monthly earnings which applied to self-employed people rather than their actual monthly earnings when calculating if they were able to receive Universal Credit.
 This means that all self-employed people who have no earnings in a month are eligible to receive the standard allowance.